SAT Test Taking Tips and Techniques

 - Your essay's conclusion should summarize your position by restating your thesis statement in a shortened form.

 - Keep your writing clear, concise and simple.
-Don't use words and "filler" text that is not needed to make and support your position.
+Don't use words and "filler" text that is not needed to support your position.

 - Think hard about each question before attempting to answer it.